Bluemix-Watson-Labs/WatsonKnowledgeStudioLab/README.md

 ## Before you begin

 - You're using a supported browser.
 See [Browser requirements](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-system-requirements).
-- You successfully completed [Getting started with {{site.data.keyword.knowledgestudioshort}}](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro), which covers creating a workspace, creating a type system, and adding a dictionary.
+- You successfully completed [Getting started with Watson Knowledge Studio](https://cloud.ibm.com/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro) which covers creating a workspace, creating a type system, and adding a dictionary.
 - You must have at least one user ID in either the Admin or Project Manager role.

     > **Note:** If possible, use multiple user IDs for the machine learning model tasks in this tutorial (one Admin or Project Manager user ID, and at least two Human Annotator user IDs).
-Using multiple user IDs provides the most realistic simulation of an actual {{site.data.keyword.knowledgestudiofull}} workspace, where a project manager must coordinate and adjudicate annotation that is performed by multiple human annotators.
+Using multiple user IDs provides the most realistic simulation of an actual workspace, where a project manager must coordinate and adjudicate annotation that is performed by multiple human annotators.
 However, if you have access to only a single user ID, you can still simulate most parts of the process.

-    For information about user roles, see [User roles in {{site.data.keyword.knowledgestudioshort}}](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-roles).

 ## Results